cac-at-ula/computer-vision-2017-2/projects/1/README.md

 #### Code

-1. 1 If nothing works
+1. 1, if nothing works
-2. 4 If mathematical morphology is used, and improve previous results
+2. 4, if mathematical morphology is used, and improve previous results
+3. 5, if connected componets filtering techniques are used, and improve previous results (optional)
-3. 6 If 2, and the code can run using multiple processors (optional)
+4. 6 If 2 and 3, and the code can run using multiple processors (optional)
-4. 7, Optionals + mandatory + good quality code
+5. 7, Optionals + mandatory + good quality code

 #### Presentation